 Before submitting a Notice of Alleged Violation against a BCaBA, BCBA, or BCBA-D applicant or certificant, review the information in the Considerations for Reporting an Alleged Violation and the Ethics Code for Behavior Analysts.

-When completing the Notice of Alleged Violation, you will be required to enter information about the subject, the alleged violation, and supporting documentation.
-If the notice is accepted, the BACB gives the subject due process by providing a copy of the notice and supporting documentation.
-The subject is also given an opportunity to respond and submit their own supporting documentation.
+When completing the Notice of Alleged Violation, you will be required to enter information about the Subject, your relationship to the subject or incident, the alleged violation, and supporting documentation.
+If the notice is accepted, the BACB gives the Subject due process by providing the Subject a copy of the notice and supporting documentation.
+The Subject is also given an opportunity to respond and submit their own supporting documentation.
+In the sole discretion of the BACB, the BACB may ask the Notifier to verify or refute information provided in the Subject’s response; otherwise, the Notifier is not provided with the response or a rebuttal process.

 For information about what happens once a notice is submitted, and possible outcomes, see the Code-Enforcement Procedures document.